metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

-- `path` (String) path that is exported by the NFS server.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs
+- `path` (String) path that is exported by the NFS server.More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs
-- `server` (String) server is the hostname or IP address of the NFS server.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs
+- `server` (String) server is the hostname or IP address of the NFS server.More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs

 Optional:

-- `read_only` (Boolean) readOnly here will force the NFS export to be mounted with read-only permissions.
-Defaults to false.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs
+- `read_only` (Boolean) readOnly here will force the NFS export to be mounted with read-only permissions.Defaults to false.More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs

 <a id="nestedatt--spec--runner_pod_template--spec--volumes--persistent_volume_claim"></a>